luismp02/Spatial-Transcriptomics/PDAC/clustering/README.md

 resolution from an initial value defined by the user until it identifies the number of clusters specified.

-Thus, try to increase the end parameter (i.e., the starting resolution) of the graphST_methods_loop function (`clustering.ipynb`) if no clustering result is obtained.
+Thus, if no clustering result is obtained try to increase the end parameter (i.e., the starting resolution) of the graphST_methods_loop function (`clustering.ipynb`).